tertek/tertek.github.io/_posts/2025-03-31-setup-stable-diffusion-locally.md

 Congrats!
 You can now navigate to http://127.0.0.1:7860/ (or the browser may open from itself) and use Stable Diffusion from your browser.

 ![Stable Diffusion Web UI](/img/stable-diffusion/stable-diffusion-web-ui.png)

+Next, you can check out [SD WEB UI features](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features) to see what is possible.